a-schaefers/grokEmacs/README.md

 I do not care about Terminal Emacs.
 If a hardcore `emacs -nw` user wants to improve that experience, I will gladly merge a PR, provided it meets these conditions:

 - All GUI-only assumptions must be guarded with (display-graphic-p) checks, and likewise for terminal-only code.
 - Clipboard handling must work out of the box, as graphical Emacs already provides, with compatibility across Xorg, Wayland, and macOS.

-- Themes must not look terrible in terminal mode—either by disabling global font-lock, or by using a minimal terminal-only theme that lets the terminal handle colors.
+- Themes must not look terrible in terminal mode - either by disabling global font-lock, or by using a minimal terminal-only theme that lets the terminal handle colors.

 ## License
 [Public Domain (Unlicense)](https://unlicense.org)